gflohr/einvoice-eu/documentation/Mapping.md

 directly mapped to the first item of that array.
 This will also become clearer later.

-To make writing mappings easier, the color (`:`) present in all key names of invoice data is omitted.
-Instead, the first three lowercase characters are the part in front of the key name, for example `ubl:Invoice` becomes `ublInvoice`.

 Let's look at an excerpt of an actual mapping:

 ```yaml